 All occupational therapy assistant students are required to participate in and successfully complete the COTA 2300, COTA 2310, COTA 2320, and COTA 2330 Fieldwork Integration courses.
-These courses require Community Experience and Level I Fieldwork rotations, where fieldwork educators will evaluate the student's performance and provide comments on various expected professional behaviors that are integral in the occupational therapy field of practice.
+These courses require Community Experience and Level I Fieldwork rotations, where OTA program faculty and fieldwork educators will evaluate the student's performance and provide comments on various expected professional behaviors that are integral in the occupational therapy field of practice.
+For Community Experience, the students' performance will be evaluated on the fieldwork assignments and the Professional Behavior rubric completed in each fieldwork course.
+Students must successfully complete all fieldwork assignments with a score of 75% or higher and demonstrate appropriate professional behaviors in order to pass the course.
 When students complete Community Experience at the clinical site, a student's performance will be evaluated using the Community Experience Evaluation form.
 On the Community Experience Evaluation form, if at any time a student receives more than one item below a "2" or more than two items below a "3" on their evaluation, the student is required to meet with the OTA Program faculty and complete a remediation plan of areas of concern prior to repeating the fieldwork experience.
-If the students are unable to complete Community Experience at the clinical sites due to COVID-19, the students' performance will be evaluated on the fieldwork assignments and the Professional Behavior rubric completed in each fieldwork course.
-Students must successfully complete all fieldwork assignments with a score of 75% or higher and demonstrate appropriate professional behaviors in order to pass the course.